taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Suddenly Iri shrieks and goes completely white.
 Iri begins loudly broadcasting in the generic synthetic voices used by the Biononymous outside the privacy of their home structures.

-Iri: **"*This is an emergency broadcast from Green Haven Clarksville, we are under attack!
+Iri: **"*This is an emergency broadcast from Green Haven Howes, we are under attack!
 Repeat, *WE ARE UNDER ATTACK*--Aaaaaaaaahh!!!---(scream cuts off with a sickening gurgle)*"**

 Iri collapses into a grey puddle as Asoka rushes over, face veil revealing their terror.